gsboast/gettingandcleaningdata/codebook.md

 * freqBodyGyroStdY
 * freqBodyGyroStdZ

->	Time Based Body Accelerometer Sensor Toatl Acceleartion Jerk signals and Magnitude and mean and std calcs.
+> The mean of the Time Based Body Accelerometer Sensor, Total Acceleration, and Jerk signals and corresponding Magnitude (Mag) and mean and std calcs ncluding X-Y-Z directinal coordinate values were named as follows:

 * timeBodyAccJerkMagMean
 * timeBodyAccJerkMagStd